Kernix13/node-npm-basics/README.md

 Node.js is a JavaScript environment with funcionality specific to Node.

-1. Read files on out harddrive
+1. Read files on hard drive
-1. create new files
+1. Create new files
-1. It can make outgoing requests
+1. It can make outgoing requests...
-1. And listen for incoming requests
+1. ...and listen for incoming requests

 ## Basic Node.js commands